mace-cream/clusterhowto/README.md

 tools all-in-one.
 With the help of Remote-SSH extension of VSCode, you can manage your project directly on cluster as it is in your local.
 You can install many other extensions for your preference, such as Language support (Python/Matlab/C++/...), SFTP and UI Theme.

-### 1.4 Remote Desktop
+### 1.4 Cluster Home Page
-You can also connect to our manage node or starge node using remote desktop, see [vnc](./vnc.md)

-### 1.5 Jupyter Webpage
-Our lab homepage is located at [http://10.8.4.170](http://10.8.4.170).
-From there you can find the link to our lab's wiki, gitlab and jupyter etc.
+Our lab homepage is located at [http://10.8.6.22](http://10.8.6.22).
+From there you can find the link to our lab's wiki, gitlab, overleaf and jupyter etc. You can also connect to our manage node or storage node using remote desktop there.
 For wiki and gitlab web service you need to register first.
 For jupyter web service, you login with your ssh username and password.

-You can program in Python language using anaconda3 kernel on jupyter.

-Currently the jupyter kernel is run on manage node and does not support GPU.

 ## 2. Cluster Structure